tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagating_dynamics/propagation_results.rst

 The main contents of these objects are a set of :class:`~tudatpy.numerical_simulation.propagation.SingleArcSimulationResults` objects, which contain the results of the constituent single arcs, as described above.
 In addition, the multi- and hybrid arc results objects contain a number of pieces of information that are specific to the full propagation, as opposed to its separate arcs.
-The reader is referred to the `API documentation <https://py.api.tudat.space/en/latest/>`_ for more details.
+The reader is referred to the :doc:`API documentation <index>` for more details.
 A small example is shown below:

 .. code-block:: python